chuv13/vinnymarquez/_posts/2013-06-21-leaked-photos-of-the-fuji-x-m1.md

 layout: post
 permalink: /blog/2013/06/21/leaked-photos-of-the-fuji-x-m1/
 category: blog
-#categories:
-#  - Gear Rumors
-#  - Photography
-tags:
+tags: camera dslm mirrorless xfmount
-  - camera
-  - dslm
-  - mirrorless
-  - xf mount
 ---
 This is the Fuji X-M1, targeted for entry level photographers.
-It has the same X-E1 and X-PRO1 16 megapixel X-Trans sensor,� styling and form factor without a viewfinder, instead it is equipped with a tilting screen.� The camera will be announced � on June 25� and will likely be priced at around $600-650 (body only).
+It has the same X-E1 and X-PRO1 16 megapixel X-Trans sensor, styling and form factor without a viewfinder, instead it is equipped with a tilting screen.
+The camera will be announced  on June 25 and will likely be priced at around $600-650 (body only).

 <div style="width: 510px" class="wp-caption aligncenter">
   <img alt="" src="http://digicame-info.com/picture/fuji_x-m1_f1.jpg" width="500" height="338" /><p class="wp-caption-text">